billiesumera/POLI-179/README.md

 ## Project Description

-The project uses the Word2Vec model from the Gensim library, which is pre-trained on large datasets such as Google News and Wikipedia.
+Method 1 of this project uses the Word2Vec model from the Gensim library, which is pre-trained on large datasets such as Google News and Wikipedia.
 The following professions are analyzed:
 - Doctor
 - Police
 - Teacher